+'''

-401 Auth\Challenge(IMPI, realm, nonce, qop, algorithm)
+SM6: 401 Auth_Challenge(IMPI, realm, nonce, qop, algorithm)

+'''

 Upon receiving the challenge, SM6, the UE generates a cnonce.
 It then uses the cnonce as well as parameters provided in the SM6 such as nonce and qop to calculate an authentication response according to RFC 2617 [12].
 This response and other parameters are put into the Authorization header and sent back towards the network in SM7.
+The inclusion of the IMPI and an Authorization header in SM7 are mandatory.

+'''

-REGISTER(IMPI, realm, nonce, response, cnonce, qop, nonce-count, algorithm, digest-uri)
+SM7: REGISTER(IMPI, realm, nonce, response, cnonce, qop, nonce-count, algorithm, digest-uri)

+'''